kunoada/Cardano/jormungandr_controller/README.md

 ## Works on
 Tested on both Windows and Linux.
 If anyone has tried this script on MAC, please let me know! :-)
 # OBS
-When using this script, it is important to configure the variables inside the script which is marked as CONFIGURATION!
+When using this script, it is important to configure the variables inside the config file!